 6331 Seminar in Emergency Planning (3-0).
 Effective emergency planning is the key to surviving natural and man-made disasters.
 Topics covered include threat identification and assessment, risk analysis, identification and protection of critical infrastructure, gathering and dissemination of intelligence, evaluation of open source intelligence, and utilization/manipulation of public media to enhance citizen response.
 A thorough understanding of chemical, biological, radiological, and nuclear hazards is essential for this course.
 Knowledge of risk management theory, disaster management theory, and a familiarization with FEMA response scenarios are necessary for students taking this course.

 Prerequisites: Border Security 6322, 6330.

-6334 Research Methods in Security Studies (3-0).
+6334 Research Methods and Statistics in Security Studies (3-0).
 Research methods with application to intelligence, homeland security, criminal justice, and other security-related interests.
 (Credit may not be earned for this course and Intelligence, Security Studies, and Analysis 6305, Security Studies 6305, or Criminal Justice 6334.)

 6335 Data Mining (3-0).
 A course in statistics particularly geared to pattern analysis, information continuity, and data recovery.
 Inferential and descriptive techniques for decision analysis are included.
 This course uses a variety of data bases associated with business, census, terrorism, and crime statistics from which students conduct research projects.
 Personal computers with fundamental software programs such as Excel, SPSS or SAS are necessary for students to complete this course.
 (Credit may not be earned for this course and Intelligence, Security Studies, and Analysis 6335.)